 Summary

 The Office of Law and Enforcement and Security (OLES) Technology Division is an internal service provider tasked with providing information technology and supporting the Law Enforcement agencies within the Department of Interior.
 In support of the IMARS program, the Technology Division has launched the Law Enforcement Portal based on SharePoint.
 One of the major Challenges that the Technology Division team faces is that they are dependent on the Department of Interior Office of the Chief Information Officer (OCIO) to provide services and infrastructure to support the Portal.
-Trident Professional Services proposes to build a SharePoint Portal that is
+Trident Professional Services proposes to build a SharePoint Portal that is:

 More Flexible